concord-consortium/docker-volume-sync/README.md

 # Docker-Volume-Sync
 A docker volume container using [Unison](http://www.cis.upenn.edu/~bcpierce/unison/) for fast two-way folder sync.
 Created as an alternative to [slow docker for mac volumes on OS X](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076).

-If the UNISON_HOST_DIR is used then this container does not require unison to be installed on your host machine.
+The approach taken by this container does not require unison to run on your host machine.
+It also can be used in a way that does not require any extra scripts be run on the host machine.

 The container opens port 5001 after doing an initial sync.
 Any containers using the synced volume can wait for this port to be open before using the volume.